DournauxNathan/Hide-n-Seek/README.md

 # Training AI with Unity ML-Agents: Hide and Seek Game

-Welcome to my Unity3D Hide and Seek Game repository.
-In this project, I've dived into the exciting world of Unity ML-Agents, aiming to teach AI-controlled characters to exhibit intelligent and dynamic behavior.
-Join me as I share my journey of enhancing a Hide and Seek game with AI agents that learn and adapt through reinforcement learning.
+In this project, I've dived into the exciting world of Unity ML-Agents, aiming to teach AI-controlled characters to a hide and Seek game with AI agents that learn and adapt through reinforcement learning.

 ## Overview